-Hi, and welcome to Is The Big Profit System A Scam review – where we push past the sales hype and get to the cold hard truth!
+Hi, Simon here and welcome to my harsh but honest Big Profit System review where we ask the hard questions like:

-Let me start by commending you for doing your research before signing up to any program claiming to give you unlimited profits on demand.
-This is the best way to avoid scams and find real ways of making money online.
+Let me start by commending you for doing your research before signing up to any program like this as it’s by far the best way to avoid scams and find real ways of making money online.

-The Big Profit System tries to diguise itself as a ‘high-ticket direct sales company’ where members sign up and wait by the door for their checks to arrive.
+The Big Profit System tries to disguise itself as a ‘high-ticket direct sales company’ where members sign up and wait by the door for their checks to arrive.

 With full membership costing $21,000 and a 91% failure rate, The Big Profit System is a scam I wouldn’t want my worst enemy to sign up to.